Prince William charity invests with bank tied to dirty fuels - NewsBreak

 Prince William charity invests with bank tied to dirty fuels

-LONDON (AP) — The conservation charity founded by Prince William, second in line to the British throne and who launched the Earthshot Prize, keeps its investments in a bank that is one of the world’s biggest backers of fossil fuels, The Associated Press has learned.
+The conservation charity founded by Prince William, second in line to the British throne and who launched the Earthshot Prize , keeps its investments in a bank that is one of the world's biggest backers of fossil fuels, The Associated Press has learned.

 The Royal Foundation also places more than half of its investments in a fund advertised as green that owns shares in large food companies that buy palm oil from companies linked to deforestation.